January 10, 2015

 By Tuesday morning I’d tracked him by credit card to a hotel in Hollywood, but the management at the hotel kept denying he was there and would not help me.
 I asked them if he’d checked out, but they would give me no information.
 I called the police to assist me in the middle of Tuesday night/Wednesday morning, when a second charge from the hotel showed up on the credit card.
 But, by the time the cops got the hotel to cooperate and let them into his room, Davyd had already taken his life.
 He had not been dead very long.

 I have tortured myself wondering what was going through his mind those last two days.
 There was no suicide note.
 Instead there were 12 pages of notes, desperately trying to figure out what he should do next, steps to take to solve the problem of his paranoia, and his suspicion of everything around him.
-He wrote of plans to call his doctors, of coming to see me at work to discuss it— all of it was problem solving.
+He wrote of plans to call his doctors, of coming to see me at work to discuss it with me.
+All of it was problem solving.
 Confused and delusional, yes, but there was absolutely nothing suicidal in anything he wrote.

 But somehow, at some point during that 60 hour period, something snapped.
 He gave into some self-destructive impulse and I have been left in a type of existential limbo ever since.